BIGJRA/BIGJRA.github.io/rejuv.md

 ## Judicial District

-Outside, accept Aelita’s request for fast travel.
+Outside, accept Aelita's request for fast travel.
 There are a couple side quests and areas we can tackle right now.
 Skip two sections ahead for the story bits.

 From the east side of Dream District East, we can access the Judicial District.
-You already came here if you exposed Flora, but here I’m covering the optional content within.
+You already came here if you exposed Flora, but here I'm covering the optional content within.

 ZCell 079: Judicial District